Alucardac1/Message-2Harkinian/README.md

 ![message-2harnikian.png](https://i.postimg.cc/wvY85hFq/message-2harnikian.png)

 Click on "Select file," choose your message_data.h file, and click "Start."
 Wait for the process to complete.
 This will generate a file named message_data_static, which is the compiled dialogue file for 2s2h.
+Note that the file will be generated in the location where the program was called.
+For example, if you called it from the JDK's bin directory, it will be in that directory.

-You'll need to add this file to a .otr/.o2r or mm.o2r structure following this hierarchy:
+After that you'll need to add the message_data_static file to a .otr/.o2r or mm.o2r, following this hierarchy:

 ```
 |───text